 An open-source system for registering people for volunteering opportunities.

-I live in Atlanta, GA with my wife Jen, 4-year-old daughter Emily, and 2-year-old daughter Katherine.
+I live in Atlanta, GA with my wife Jen and children Emily, Katherine, and James.